striblab/strib-icons/README.md

 * To compile the fonts one time, run: `npm run build`
     * If the build command has issues relating to the `npx tsc` command that is part of its definition, try installing typescript at the global level before running the build command again: `npm add -g typescript`
+    * **NOTE**: If you attempt to add icons, and the index page does not display the icon correctly, try emptying the 'build' directory and running the build process again.
+Usually this is enough to fix the display issue.
 * To see the most recently build changes, use `npm run server` in a terminal window.
 This will spin up a webserver that allows you to see the `index.html` file at the address `http://localhost:3000`
     * If you've made a change to your files and aren't seeing it reflected in the browser, open a different terminal tab